boriss1127/spotify-downloader/README.md

 PATCH NOTES-

-v1.0.0 - Release 1
+**v1.0.0** - **_Release 1_**. <br>
-v1.0.1 - Release 2.
+**v1.0.1** - **_Release 2_**.
 The app used to download video and audio separately to get them both the highest quality, and then merge them together using ffmpeg, but wouldn't merge them, if the user did not have ffmpeg installed.
 Now, it checks if you do have ffmpeg.
 If you do, it uses the first method.
 If you don't it downloads them together.
-Note - Downloading them separately will give higher video and audio quality.
+Note - Downloading them separately will give higher video and audio quality.<br>